 - Age of Majority

-The age of majority refers to the legal definition of a “child.”
-In NL, the age of majority is 19.
-Other provinces and countries may have a different age of majority.
+The age when a person legally becomes an adult.
+In Newfoundland and Labrador, the age of majority is 19.
+Other provinces, territories and countries may have a different age of majority.

 Provinces where the age of majority is 18: